Lugar, East Ayrshire: Geology: the Lugar Sill

 Close to the village, and cropping out for a length of about 5 kilometres in a NE-SW direction, is the Lugar Sill, an internationally studied geological feature and a Site of Special Scientific Interest.
-It has been intruded in several phases (on or close to the Carboniferous-Permian boundary) in molten form into the local sandstone and then crystallised.
+It has been intruded in several phases (on or close to the Carboniferous-Permian boundary) in molten form (magma) into the local sandstone and then crystallised.
 The thickness of the igneous rock is estimated at 42-49 m.
-It extends in a general north-easterly direction from Lugar, 2.5 Km beyond the village of Cronberry.
-Its composition overall is outer Teschenite units and a thick core of layered Theralite and Picrite including Lugarite, (a coarse-grained rock consisting of euhedral crystals of titanaugite and Kaersutite up to 7cm long with corroded feldspars and ilmenite set in a cloudy greyish base of analcime, nepheline and alteration products}.
-The sill represents a nearby magma source differentiating in situ to give sequentially injected layers of slightly different petrochemical composition.
+It extends in a general north-easterly direction from Lugar, 2.5 km beyond the village of Cronberry.
+Its composition overall is outer teschenite units and a thick core of layered theralite and picrite including lugarite, (a coarse-grained rock consisting of euhedral crystals of titanaugite and kaersutite up to 7cm long with corroded feldspars and ilmenite set in a cloudy greyish base of analcime, nepheline and alteration products).
+The sill represents a nearby magma source differentiating in situ to give sequentially injected layers of slightly different chemical composition.